 Extended Abstract at ACM CHI 2019 Late-Breaking Work

-We will be presenting our work on the VRIA framework, as a Late Breaking work extended abstract in the ACM Conference on Human Factors in Computing Systems (CHI 2019), held in Glasgow, UK, on the 4th - 9th of May, 2019.
+We presented our work on the VRIA framework, as a Late Breaking work extended abstract in the ACM Conference on Human Factors in Computing Systems (CHI 2019), held in Glasgow, UK, on the 4th - 9th of May, 2019.

 P. W. S. Butcher, N. W. John, and P. D. Ritsos, “VRIA - A Framework for Immersive Analytics on the Web,” in Extended Abstracts of the CHI Conference on Human Factors in Computing Systems (ACM CHI 2019), Glasgow, UK, 2019.